Myanmar accuses rebels in east of shooting passenger plane | Law-Order

 Khu Daniel, a leader of the Karenni National Progressive Party, denied the government's accusation and said his party had not ordered its armed wing, the Karenni Army, to shoot at civilians or passenger planes.

-“The military always blames other organizations for the shootings.
-Our armed wing didn't shoot the plane this morning,” he told The Associated Press.
+"The military always blames other organisations for the shootings.
+Our armed wing didn't shoot the plane this morning," he told The Associated Press.

 Government spokesperson Zaw Min Tun said it has been providing security around the airport and accused the KNPP and PDF of creating chaos in Loikaw by firing artillery into the city and the area near the airport.